 - When students are travelling to and from College.

 - At College functions except when otherwise stated.

 - At ISA games and other Sports events.

-- Lengths of Girls Uniform MUST be to the knee or below.
+ii.
+Lengths of girls uniform should be to the knee or below.

-- Girls – socks must fully cover the ankle.
+iii.
+Girls – socks must fully cover the ankle – this includes sports socks.

 - Girls’ hair, if long, must be tied back away from their faces with blue ribbon.